abhiabhi94/social-post-bot/README.md

 - Create a channel on telegram in case you don't have one.

-- Use [Bot Father](https://t.me/botfather) to create the telegram bot framework.
+- Use [Bot Father](https://t.me/botfather) to create the telegram bot.

-- Make sure the robot has permissions to post messages.
+- Generate the access token.

-- Generate the access token
+- Make sure the bot has permissions to post messages.

-- Send a message to the bot from your admin account(robots can't send you a message unless you message them)
+- Send a message to the bot from your admin account(robots can't send you a message unless you message them).

 - Send a GET request to `api.telegram.org/bot{MY ACCESS TOKEN}/sendMessage`